Malabsorption involves problems with the body's ability to take in nutrients from food.

 - Weight loss

-Malabsorption can affect growth and development, or it can lead to specific illnesses.
+Malabsorption can affect growth and development.
+It also can lead to some illnesses.

 - Blood and urine tests